guillaumedelaloy/Churn_analysis/README.md

 - random subset of features : each decision tree is trained on a subset of features

 Random forests are often considered as a "black box" but some tools can make their interpretation quite straightforward.
 For instance, I decided to use graphviz, a visualization tool for decision trees, in order to plot one of the M decision trees of our random forest.
-Here I chose trees of small maximum depth (three) because deep trees are impossible to display:
+Here I choose trees of small maximum depth (=3) because deep trees are impossible to display:

 ![](RF_inter_3.png?raw=false)

+We can see in the upper cell that we initially have 7228 individuals in our training set.
+The value array indicates the population is divided in two classes: 'no churn' (3604) and 'churn' (3624).
+We can read ```class = Churn ``` because 'churn' is the dominant class (3624 > 3604).

+The first decision is based on the value of 'Contract_Two year' :

+  If ```(Contract_Two year <= 0.5) == False ``` , i.e  ```Contract = Two year ``` , then we go right.
+Among the initial 7228   individuals, only 1206 have a two year contract.
+Among those 1206 individuals, 1114 belong to the 'no churn' class.
+As a consequence, people with a two year contract are strongly likely to do not churn.
+We can make similar analyses for the other branches of the tree.

 # Conclusions